mckinsey/vizro/vizro-core/docs/pages/user_guides/dashboard.md

 ## Adding a dashboard logo

-Vizro will automatically incorporate the dashboard logo in the top-left corner of each page if an image named 'logo' is present within the assets folder.
-The supported file extensions include ["apng", "avif", "gif", "jpeg", "jpg", "png", "svg", "webp"].
+Vizro will automatically incorporate the dashboard [logo](assets.md/#logo-image) in the top-left corner of each page if an image named `logo.<extension>` is present within the assets folder.

 ## Browser title